What a Midlife Awakening Feels Like

 My plan is to keep developing myself and to reach out to connect with more women going through something similar.

 If you’ve stayed with me this long, I thank you.
 Thank you for listening to my story.
 Thank you for being part of my story

-I invite you to share yours with me...email me or leave a comment below (or schedule a time to chat with me as part of my 100 Coffee Chats project!).
+I invite you to share yours with me...email me or leave a comment below.
 Sharing our stories are part of the process of changing our stories.